ypyl/ypyl.github.io/Blog/2023-02-01-investing.md

             - how well a company can meet its interest payment obligitations
             - lower than 1 is usually a sign of trouble
     - efficiency (operating)
+        - assent turnover ratio
+            - like return on assets, the asset turnover ratio tells you how good the company is at using its assets to make products to sell
+        - invetory turnover ratio
+            - measures the effeciency selling products in cycling inventory